Osteogenesis Imperfecta in Children

 What are possible complications of osteogenesis imperfecta in a child?

 Complications may affect most body systems in a baby or child with OI.
-The risk of developing complications depends on the type and severity of your baby's OI.
-Complications may include the following:
+The risk of complications depends on the type and severity of your baby's OI.
+Complications may include:

 - Respiratory infections, such as pneumonia